aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 The result of provisioning will not be applied to identity in IIQ.
 The main purpose of this command is clean data before or after the test case in target systems.

+Connector command will instantiate the connector not connector proxy class which mean any before and after provisioning rules defined on the application will not be executed.

 ```xml
 <Connector failOnException="true" throwOnFailedResult="true" logDisplayName="Remove OpenLDAP group">
     <Plan identityName="Angela.Bell">